Flipside (fanzine): Flipside Records

 For several years, the publishers also produced punk rock records under the label name Flipside Records.
 Inspired by the ability of small local labels such as Dangerhouse Records and Slash Records, Kowalewski and Peter Landswick launched the Flipside label in 1978.

 In 1979, Kowalewski recalled his own experiences in an effort to inspire additional DIY labels:

 "...So anyway me and Pete were eating a pizza one day and Pete said, 'Ya know, Al, we oughta start a record company.
 We though about it a while and we decided that if Dangerhouse could put out records and if Chris Ashford could put out records and if Slash could put out records, then we could put out records, too....
 In the next four months we (mostly Pete, he's the president of Flipside Records) found out all about putting out a private single.
 We found out about mastering and labels and pressing and acetates and waiting and sleeves and waiting and now we know all there is to know....
 The moral of this story is 'If we can do it, you can do it.'
 So everybody release your own singles!"

 Bands on the roster included Detox, Doggy Style, Bulimia Banquet, Anti-Scrunti Faction, Babyland, Sluts for Hire, Popdefect, Paper Tulips, and Sandy Duncan's Eye.

-Flipside Records released Vinyl - 12" compilations, Vol. 1, 2, and 3.
-Included on the vinyl compilations are a variety of punk bands from GBH to Cheetah Chrome Motherfuckers.
-Each vinyl compilation included a bands and lyrics insert.
-Similar to an issue of Flipside Fanzine yet designed as a newspaper.
-All inserts were designed by Hudley.
+Flipside Records released vinyl 12-inch compilations, Vol. 1, 2, and 3.
+Included on them are a variety of punk bands from GBH to Cheetah Chrome Motherfuckers.
+Each compilation included a bands and lyrics insert similar to an issue of Flipside Fanzine yet designed as a newspaper.